BhargavTaraviya/ENSE-375_ONLINE_QUIZ_SYSTEM/REPORT.md

 - **Ethics**: The grading criteria for the quizzes are equal for all users.
 -
 # <a name="_toc43885129"></a>**3 Solution**
-In this section, you will provide an account of some solutions your team brainstormed to implement the project.
-Some solutions might not have all the desired features, some might not satisfy the constraints, or both.
-These solutions come up in your mind while you brainstorm ways of implementing all the features while meeting the constraints.
-Towards, the end you select a solution that you think has all the features and satisfies all the constraints.
-Remember that an engineering design is iterative in nature!

 ## <a name="_toc43885130"></a>3.1  Solution 1

 Our initial solution was to implement the Interactive Quiz System using a basic structure focusing on essential functionalities.
 The primary features included a login system, adding quizzes, deleting quizzes, and viewing all quizzes.
 We aimed to build a foundation before adding more complex features.